Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Data

 \subsection{Simulations}

-The number of confirmed ZTF SNe is impressive, but the distribution is dominated by SNe Ia (see Section \ref{sec:application_to_real_ztf_data}).
+The number of confirmed ZTF SNe is impressive, but the distribution is dominated by SNe Ia (see \S\ref{sec:application_to_real_ztf_data}).
 Neural network based algorithms notoriously require a large training set before they are able to develop a model that generalises well to new data.
 Thus, while we may be able to create a good training set for SNe Ia, there are very few observations of many of the other classes, and we are not able to create a dataset of these classes that encompasses the variety of objects we expect to observe, even with significant data augmentation.

-To this end, we used simulations that match the observing properties of the ZTF as described in \citet{Muthukrishna19RAPID} for the results shown in Section \ref{sec:Results}.
+To this end, we used simulations that match the observing properties of the ZTF as described in \citet{Muthukrishna19RAPID} for the results shown in \S\ref{sec:Results}.
 These simulations were created using the \texttt{SNANA} \citep{Kessler2010SNANA:Analysis} software developed for the Photometric LSST Astronomical Time-series Classification Challenge \citep[PLAsTiCC, ][]{plasticcNote, KesslerPlasticcModels}.
 As described in Section 2 of \citealt{Muthukrishna19RAPID}, the simulations were made using a year's worth of observing logs from the public MSIP survey at the ZTF.
-The simulated light curves mimic the ZTF observing properties with a median cadence of 3 days in the $g$ and $r$ passbands.
+The simulated light curves mimic the ZTF observing properties with a median cadence of 3 days in the $g$ and $r$ passbands \footnote{Phase II of ZTF now uses a 2-day cadence for the MSIP survey.}.
 Each simulated transient consists of a time-series of flux and flux uncertainty measurements in the $g$ and $r$ ZTF passbands, an indicator of whether the flux was a detection or non-detection, sky position, Milky Way dust reddening, and a host galaxy redshift.
 The models and LSST simulations developed for PLAsTiCC, which these simulations are based from, were validated using numerous techniques as described in \citet{Hlozek2020PLAsTiCCResults}.

 We define the date of \textit{trigger} throughout this paper as the first detection in a light curve, defined as the first observation that exceeds a $5\sigma$ signal-to-noise (S/N) measurement in a difference image.
 Hence, in the rest of this paper, time $t$ refers to the number of Modified Julian Date (MJD) days since trigger: